thedude0606/manusoptions/DECISIONS.md

   - Custom implementation gives more control than third-party libraries
   - Performance may be slightly lower than optimized C/C++ libraries like TA-Lib

+### Data Ordering for Technical Indicators

+- **Decision**: Modify technical indicator calculation to sort data in ascending chronological order before processing.
+- **Rationale**: The current implementation incorrectly assumes data is already in ascending order, causing issues with MACD and potentially other indicators when data is in reverse order.
+- **Alternatives Considered**:
+  - Modifying each indicator function to handle both ascending and descending orders
+  - Keeping the current implementation and documenting the requirement for ascending order
+  - Adding a configuration parameter to specify the expected data order
+- **Trade-offs**:
+  - Sorting before calculation ensures consistent behavior regardless of input order
+  - Slight performance impact from sorting operation is outweighed by correctness benefits
+  - Centralizing the sorting logic improves maintainability compared to handling in each indicator
+- **Implementation**:
+  - Add sorting by timestamp in ascending order in the `calculate_all_technical_indicators()` function
+  - Add clear documentation about the importance of data ordering for time-dependent calculations
+  - Consider adding warning logs when data is detected to be in reverse order

 ### Technical Indicator Validation

 - **Decision**: Implement comprehensive validation of technical indicators across all timeframes.